micmejia/bible-dump/AMPC/Luke/Luke 23.md

-And said to them, You brought this Man before me as One Who was perverting _and_ misleading _and_ [^c]turning away _and_ corrupting the people; and behold, after examining Him before you, I have not found any offense (crime or guilt) in this Man in regard to your accusations against Him;
+And said to them, You brought this Man before me as One Who was perverting _and_ misleading _and_ turning away _and_ corrupting the people; and behold, after examining Him before you, I have not found any offense (crime or guilt) in this Man in regard to your accusations against Him;